Whenever I’m craving quick and flavorful low carb chicken recipes, this zucchini enchiladas recipe always comes to mind

 - Heat vegetable oil in a large skillet over medium heat.

-- Add chicken, cottage cheese (or sour cream/Greek yogurt), and cheddar.
+- Remove from heat and stir in cottage cheese (or sour cream/Greek yogurt), and cheddar.
 Stir until well combined and the chicken is coated in sauce.

-- Spread 1 cup of enchilada sauce evenly along the bottom of an 11x14 casserole dish.
+- Spread 1 cup of enchilada sauce evenly along the bottom of an 11x14 casserole dish, or large skillet.

 - Lay 3 slices of zucchini on a flat surface, overlapping their edges a bit.